Hyper-distance Oracles in Hypergraphs

 \spara{Distance queries in hypergraphs.} Shortest paths in hypergraphs have a long history in the algorithmic literature \cite{gallo1993directed,italiano1989online,nielsen2005finding,ausiello2017directed} and in bioinformatics \cite{ritz2015pathway,franzese2019hypergraph,krieger2021fast}.
 However, none of this work considers the problem of approximating shortest-path distance queries by means of an oracle.

-\cite{gao2014dynamic} addresses the shortest path problem for weighted undirected hypergraphs, where paths can only be $1$-paths. \cite{shun2020practical} focuses on single-source shortest paths (SSSP) in weighted undirected hypergraphs, and develops a parallel algorithm based on the Bellman-Ford algorithm for SSSP on graphs.
+\cite{gao2014dynamic} address the shortest path problem for weighted undirected hypergraphs, where paths can only be $1$-paths. \cite{shun2020practical} focus on single-source shortest paths (SSSP) in weighted undirected hypergraphs and develops a parallel algorithm based on the Bellman-Ford algorithm for SSSP on graphs.
 Also in this case, only $1$-paths are considered.

 \cite{aksoy2020hypernetwork,joslyn2020hypernetwork} introduce the notion of $s$-walks, where $s$ indicates the overlap size between consecutive hyperedges, and generalize several graph measures to hypergraphs, including connected components, centrality, clustering coefficient, and distance.
 These generalized measures are then applied to real hypergraphs to prove that they can reveal meaningful structures and properties, which cannot be captured by graph-based methods.
 As stated by the authors, the goal of their work is to discuss the need for ad-hoc analytic methods for hypergraphs, whereas the algorithmic aspects have not been taken into account (their analysis is on small hypergraphs up to 22k distinct hyperedges).